Some of them come in before their day begins, others after a long hard day at the office.

 When that person opens your email you alone have their attention, unlike with social media, where you have to compete with other gyms, supplements, someone’s cute niece and kittens.

 That’s what makes email marketing more than worth pursuing.

-I also add a signup box to your website where website visitors can add their names and email addresses, after which they’re automatically added to your newsletter.
+We set up a newsletter system that’s plugged into your website, where we add a signup box to your website where website visitors can add their names and email addresses, after which they’re automatically added to your newsletter.

-Whenever you add some content to your website it’s sent out in a beautiful newsletter with a link back to your website.
+Whenever you add some content to your website, it’s sent out in a beautiful newsletter with a link back to your website.

 It’s all legal, of course.
-If someone no longer wants to receive your mighty gym news they simply unsubscribe.
+If someone no longer wants to receive your mighty gym news, they simply unsubscribe.